Frequently Asked Questions

 Boys usually stay in the Downstairs Corridor and girls usually stay in the Upstairs Corridor – this is subject to change depending on demand.
 Should this corridor house both boys and girls there are double doors between the two areas, and students will be under the strictest of supervision.

 Mobile phone usage is restricted during Coláiste UISCE courses as they distract the students’ concentration on Gaeilge and prevent them from gaining maximum benefit from the course.
-They are also restricted for security reasons.
+They are also restricted for security and child protection reasons.
+Students will have access to mobile phones in the evening after dinner.
 UISCE does not accept responsibility for any such prohibited items remaining in the students’ possession, which are misplaced or lost during a course.